tyleha/beneathdata/content/3 - Latitude Data.md

 * [Fiona](https://pypi.python.org/pypi/Fiona)
 * [Descartes](https://pypi.python.org/pypi/descartes)

 And of course, all this code will be executed using [IPython](http://ipython.org), my best friend.
-Here's my import list for this tutorial:
+Here's my import list for this tutorial.

 ```python
 import matplotlib.pyplot as plt